Skip to content

 Dark Matter temperature test with fully loaded SDS7 2

-Current and temperature testing Dark Matter on my test SDS7 with twelve modules and yes, that's a Simmons SDSV on the far left.
+Current and temperature testing Dark Matter on my test SDS7 with twelve modules.

 The results were very encouraging but at the same time, the tests had revealed a problem...